ARM-software/Arm-2D/examples/[template][pc][vscode]/README.md

 ## 1 Overview

-You can use this project as a template for developing arm-2d based GUI applications on PC.
+You can use this project as a template for developing Arm-2D-based GUI applications on a PC.

 ### **Feature**

-- **Support Windows, Linux and MacOS**
+- **Support Windows (via WSL2), Linux and MacOS**
 - **Develop arm-2d GUI applications in VSCode**
 - **Compile and run natively on the PC** platform (this isn't a simulation)
-- **Use the same set of methods for microcontrollers** on PC to develop arm-2d-based GUI applications
+- **Use the same set of methods for microcontrollers** on PC to develop Arm-2D-based GUI applications.
-- **Develop on PC and run on MCU**
+- **Develop on PC and run on MCUs**
-  - The **application code and the resource files can be used directly on MCU** as they are hardware independent.
+  - The **application code and resource files can be used directly on MCUs because they are hardware-independent.